-While red spots are a concern on their own, itching is usually the most unbearable symptom of contact dermatitis.
+While red spots on feet are a concern on their own, itching is usually the most unbearable symptom of contact dermatitis.
 On a good note, though, these symptoms all go away once exposure to the causative factor is eliminated.
 Effective treatment of contact dermatitis, therefore, encompasses elimination of the potential allergen or irritant, coupled with symptoms alleviation.
 Here are some tips to help you relieve the symptoms:

 - Identify and avoid further contact with the substance responsible for the irritation or allergic reaction.
 For the case of a shoe buckle made of nickel, for example, replace the buckle with another one made of another metal.

 - Wash the affected area with warm, soapy water.
 This helps to flush out any irritants from the skin.